Harbertas/OS/README.md

 ## How it works

-After exiting, application will create folder named "OS_LAB_2" in the path "C://Users//%USERNAME%//"
+After exiting, application will create a folder named "OS_LAB_2" in the path "C://Users//%USERNAME%//"

 Then it will create a folder structure similar to this: